rastislavs/cilium/Documentation/network/bgp-control-plane/bgp-control-plane-operation.rst

       kubectl drain <node-name> --ignore-daemonsets

-2. Reconfigure the BGP sessions by modifying or removing the CiliumBGPPeeringPolicy or CiliumBGPClusterConfig node selector label on the Node object.
+2. Reconfigure the BGP sessions by modifying or removing the CiliumBGPClusterConfig node selector label on the Node object.
    This will shut down all BGP sessions on the node.

    .. code-block:: bash